mosaicnetworks/babble/README.md

 # BABBLE
 ## Consensus platform for distributed applications.

-Nodes in a distributed application require a component to communicate and order
+Nodes in a distributed application require a component to communicate transactions
-transactions before they get applied locally.
-Babble is a plug and play solution
+between all participants before processing them locally in a consistent order.
-for this component.
-It uses the Hashgraph consensus algorithm which is optimal
+Babble is a plug and play solution for this component.
+It uses the Hashgraph
-in terms of fault tolerance and messaging.
+consensus algorithm which offers definitive advantages over other BFT systems.

 ## Architecture
 ```